gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 They know my life.
-They know that I have navigated most of it without the safety net that most people don't even notice they have — the people who are simply there, who you don't have to explain anything to, who would show up.
+They know that I have navigated most of it without the safety net that most people don't even notice they have, the people who are simply there, who you don't have to explain anything to, who would show up.